tomjwebb/EUNIS_benthos_species/README.md

 ## Data product

-The product includes three gridded spatial layers covering European seas.
+A summary product includes three gridded spatial layers covering European seas.
 The layers are:

 -   eunis2019 - this is the EUNIS code for the dominant habitat type in each grid cell